harvard-library/ClassRequestTool/README.md

 * Run the rake tasks in the ruby environment
   * Open a shell in the app container to run these commands `docker exec -it crt-app bash`
   * Run `rake db:schema:load` to automatically load the schema in `./db/schema.rb`.
-  * Run `rake db:seed` to seed the database. *Make sure to pay attention to the output of this rake task, as it will show the random password for the Superadmin user created in the database.*
+  * Run `rake db:seed` to seed the database.
+    * *Make sure to pay attention to the output of this rake task, as it will show the random password for the superadmin user created in the database.
+Save the superadmin username and password in commented out lines in the `.env` file for documentation purposes only, since you will need the superadmin password to login to the application.*
   * Run `rake db:custom_seed` to load placeholder data.

 ##### Docker compose database container